 The landlord should seek legal advice on how to proceed and notify HABC.
 If the tenant fails to return the keys to the unit, you must pursue legal action to regain possession.
 HABC is prohibited from issuing a HAP if the participant vacates the unit without notice or HABC authorization.
 The landlord should conduct periodic inspections of the unit to ensure the family continues to reside in the unit.

 When an inspection is scheduled, the unit is assumed to be ready for occupancy.
 The HCVP Inspector is required to verify that the unit meets HQS.
-The Inspection Checklist is an example of what the inspectors look for when inspecting a unit.
+HABC has provided an HQS Guidebook for your preparation and convenience which can be found on HABC’s website.

-HCVP will inspect all units under contract in accordance with housing quality standards on an annual basis.
-Units which have met inspection standards consistently may be inspected on a two-year schedule.
+HCVP will inspect all units under contract in accordance with housing quality standards on a 2-year cycle.
 HABC reserves the right to set and modify the inspection schedule for each unit.
 Special inspections may be scheduled at any time at the request of the tenant, landlord or at HABC’s discretion.

 When it has been determined that a unit on the program fails to meet housing quality standards, the owner will be responsible for completing the necessary repair(s) in the time period specified by HABC.
 If the repairs are not completed within the time period specified, the assistance payment to the owner will be abated (Housing Assistance Payments suspended) and recover overpayments for the time the unit did not comply with HQS.
 The owner must notify HABC when violations have been corrected to schedule a new inspection date.
 Upon passing, the HAP will be reinstated from the date the unit passes inspection.
 HABC will not issue retroactive payments during the time the unit did not comply with HQS.

 If you have purchased or sold a property where a HCVP participant is residing, you should contact the HCVP Program Integrity Unit.
-HCVP staff will provide you with the proper documents to begin the change of ownership process.
+HCVP’s page on www.habc.org lists the documents required to begin the change of ownership process.
 Housing assistance payments will stop temporarily until the transfer has been completed.